peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 There are currently two supported methods for creating a ROSA cluster.
 One method uses IAM with the *AdministratorAccess* policy (only for the account using ROSA).
 The other, more recent version, uses AWS Secure Token Service (STS) for the ROSA cluster components.
 AWS STS is a global web service that allows the creation of temporary credentials for IAM users or federated users.
-ROSA uses this to assign IAM roles short-term, limited-privilege, security credentials.
+ROSA uses this to assign IAM rolesP short-term, limited-privilege, security credentials.
 These credentials are associated with IAM roles that are specific to each component that makes AWS API calls.
 This better aligns with principals of least privilege and is much better aligned to secure practices in cloud service resource management.
 In this workshop, we will be using the STS method.

 ## Prerequisites

 Please read through the followings.
 To save your time, most of the preprequistes have been prepared by our team for you to conduct this hands-on exercise.
 In case you are really interested, you can find more details in the ROSA documentation at [Prerequisites for ROSA w/STS](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html).

 ### AWS Credentials
 You will need the following pieces of information from your AWS account **(All of the below items have already been prepared by us.
-Thus, you don't have to do anything)**:
+Thus, you don't have to do anythinzzzg)**:

 - AWS IAM User
 - AWS Access Key ID